ncatlab/nlab-content/pages/4/7/9/4/4974/content.md

 ##Alternative form##

 In some sources, rather than stress the _inconsistency relation_, the complementary _consistency relation_.
-This leads to the definition of a family, $Con$, of finite subsets of $E$, which satisy
+This leads to the definition of a family, $Con$, of finite subsets of $E$, which satisfy

 * $\{e\}\in E$ for all $e\in E$;